 Patients or the LAR may withdraw or be withdrawn (by the LAR) from the trial at any time without prejudice.
 Data recorded up to the point of withdrawal will be included in the trial analysis, unless consent to use their data has also been explicitly withdrawn.
 If a patient or LAR requests termination of study procedures during the treatment period, the procedures will be stopped but the patient will continue to be followed up as part of the trial.
 If a patient or LAR withdraws consent during trial treatment, the study procedures will be stopped but permission will be sought to access medical records for data related to the trial.
-If a patient or LAR wishes to withdraw from the trial after completion of trial treatment, permission to access medical records for trial data will be assumed unless explicitly withdrawn.
+If a patient or LAR wishes to withdraw from the trial after completion of trial treatment, permission to access medical records for trial treatment, permissical treatment, permission to acce